Tabun oven: Usage

-Unlike the fire built between two support walls holding a cooking pot and which flame is exposed to the open-air, the tabūn is a large, overturned earthenware bowl and covers over completely the heated place (usually a bed of smooth stones, upon which a fire is built).
+Unlike other ovens, the tabūn is a large, overturned earthenware bowl and completely covers the heated place (usually a bed of smooth stones, upon which a fire is built).
 After dying out, the ashes are removed and dough is spread out over the smooth stones.
 Since the tabūn is built with an opening at its top that can be sealed with a ceramic lid, allowing it to be completely smothered over in ashes, dough that is spread out over the stone-lined bottom is quickly baked into bread.
 When the top ashes are cleared away and the lid removed, a cooking pot can also be laid on top of the tabūn oven for heating and used as a small stove.
 In some cases, in addition to the hole at the top, there is a second side opening called the "eye of the oven", used for stoking the fire and clearing away the ashes, and which is closed by a detachable door.
-The early commentators describe the kūppaḥ as being large enough to hold only one cooking pot when used as a stove.

 Bread dough was spread out on the pebbled floor of the tabun oven's interior, with hot coals and embers scattered with ash piled on top of the exterior shell, along with dried cattle dung.